freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 If you see anything that seems to break our [Code of Conduct](https://code-of-conduct.freecodecamp.org/), you should delete it immediately.

 Sometimes people will post things that they think are funny.
 They don't realize that what they said or what they shared could be interpreted as offensive.
-You should delete their post in these cases, but the person who posted it doesn't necessarily need to be banned.
-They will hopefully come to understand that what they posted was inappropriate by getting their post deleted.
+You should delete such posts, but not necessarily ban the person.
+Hopefully, the user will come to understand that what they posted, was inappropriate because the post was deleted.

 But if it is an egregious offense that can't reasonably be attributed to a cultural difference or a misunderstanding of the English language.
 In that case, you should strongly consider blocking the member from the Facebook group.